goohland/gooh/README.md

 	Exists(string) (bool, error)
 }
 ```
-you can create your own implementations of the `Context` interface and use them to share data at two levels
+you can create your own implementations of the `gooh.Context` interface and use them to share data at two levels

 ### Application Level Context
 Any data you want to initialize once and share during the lifespan of the application can be set in the application context as follows: